pioneers/shepherd-onboarding/STUDENT_INSTRUCTIONS.md

 # Question 3: The Democratic Process

-> The best argument against democracy is a five-minute conversation with the average voter. - Winston Churchill
+> The best argument against democracy is a five-minute conversation with the average voter - Winston Churchill

 So far, the game isn't very interesting.
 We can start a game without crashing `shepherd.py`, but that's about it.
 Let's implement an election cycle!